 While he was still speaking, some people came from the leader's house to say, "Your daughter is dead.
 Why trouble the teacher any further?"
 But overhearing what they said, Jesus said to the leader of the synagogue, "Do not fear, only believe."
 He allowed no one to follow him except Peter, James, and John, the brother of James.
 When they came to the house of the leader of the synagogue, he saw a commotion, people weeping and waiing loudly.
 When he had entered, he said to them, "Why do you make a commotion and weep?
 The child is not dead but sleeping."
 And they laughed at him.
 Then he put them all outside, and took the child's father and mother and those who were with him, and went in where the child was.
 He took her by the hand and said to her, "Talitha kum," which means, "Little girl, get up!"
 And immediately the girl got up and began to walk about (she was twelve years of age).
 At this they were overcome with amazement.
 He strictly ordered them that no one should know this, and told them to give her something to eat.

-At the centre of the two stories in this Gospel are two quite different personalities.
-One of them was Jairus, a synagogue official and probably well known to his neighbours.
-The other person was an unnamed woman who had an illness which excluded her from the synagogue and had probably impoverished her.
+Our Gospel today includes two quite different personalities, one of them confident, the other one very shy.
+Jairus, who spoke up on behalf of his daughter, was a synagogue official well known to his neighbours.
+The other person was the unnamed woman who was probably embarrassed by her illness, which rendered her ritually impure and excluded her from the synagogue.
 They were two people of very different backgrounds, but both showed deep faith in Jesus as healer.

-Jairus fell on his knees before Jesus quite openly, while the woman came up behind and secretly touched his cloak.
-Jairus makes his plea in public, while the woman didn't want to be noticed.
-Though they approach Jesus in such different ways their faith is equally strong.
-With a smile, Jesus called on the woman to make herself known.
-'Who touched me?'
-He wants us to publicly witness to our trust in him.
-Our public witness is a support to the faith of others.
+Jairus fell on his knees quite openly, while the woman came up behind Jesus and secretly touched his cloak.
+Jairus wanted to be heard, while the woman didn’t want to be noticed.
+Though their approach is so different, their faith is equally strong.
+Jesus called on the woman to come forward.
+‘Who touched me?’
+We need to publicly put our trust in him.
+Our witness is a support to the faith of others.